neo-project/docs/docs/en-us/exchange/client.md

 | P2P                | 10333   | 20333   |
 | websocket          | 10334   | 20334   |

-### About NEO-CLI
+### About Neo-CLI

-NEO-CLI is a command-line client (wallet) for developers.
+Neo-CLI is a command-line client (wallet) for developers.
 Developers have two ways to interact with it：

 - Using the CLI (command-line interface) commands.
 For example, you can create a wallet, generate an address, etc.
 - Using the Remote Procedure Call (RPC).
 For example, you can transfer to the designated address, acquire the block information of the designated height, acquire the information of the designated trade, etc.

-NEO-CLI provides the following features：
+Neo-CLI provides the following features：

 - As a wallet, manages assets through the command-line.

-  To enable the wallet，enter the following command under the NEO-CLI directory：
+  To enable the wallet，enter the following command under the Neo-CLI directory：

   ```